 I’ve read my poems at Cambridge University, the London Review Bookshop, New Networks for Nature, the Poetry Café, Red Roaster in Brighton, Torriano Meeting House in Kentish Town, the Troubadour, and the Wordsworth Trust.

 I am also the author of two haiku books – The Regulars (2006) and The Lammas Lands (2015) – and co-writer/editor (with John Barlow) of Wing Beats: British Birds in Haiku (2008), all published by Snapshot Press.
-My haiku have been widely anthologised, including in Where the River Goes (Snapshot Press), Haiku in English: the First Hundred Years (WW Norton) and Off the Beaten Track (Boatwhistle Books).
+My haiku have been anthologised, including in the Iron Book of British Haiku, Where the River Goes (Snapshot Press), Haiku in English: the First Hundred Years (WW Norton) and Off the Beaten Track (Boatwhistle Books).
 I co-edited Presence haiku journal, and have presented, or led workshops, on haiku for the Essex Poetry Festival, the Haiku North America conference and Poetry South.

 I have also contributed to The Guardian’s ‘Country Diary’ column.